UW-Macrostrat/Global-Geologic-Units/README.md

 ### Data sources

 #### Postgres
-While Postgres is not required to run applications, it is the preferred method.
+Postgres is not required to run applications, but it is the preferred method.
 These instructions assume you have Postgres 9.x installed and running on your machine.

 1. Edit `credentials` with the connection credentials for your local Postgres database.